whlapinel/sep-setting-mgr-v3/progress_log.md

 # PROGRESS LOG

+## 7/19

+- Removed assign buttons from dashboard calendar (at this point I want assign rooms to be admin privilege, in keeping with current practices)
+- Fixed edit rooms form

 ## 7/18

 - Spent most of this morning working on assign rooms functionality from the /admin/calendar page.